Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: The Lagrangian on maximally symmetric spaces

 i.e.,\ $t_{[\mu\nu\rho]}=0$ and $H_{[\mu\nu\rho]} = H_{\mu\nu\rho}$.
-We find it convenient to define the shorthand for the gradients and divergences of the $t$ and $H$, which will be the building blocks of the kinetic terms for the torsion in the new basis we are about to introduce
+We find it convenient to define the shorthand for the gradients and divergences of the $t$ and $H$, which will be the building blocks of the kinetic terms for the torsion in the new basis we are about to introduce { } Such a basis is given by { } and the mapping between the two bases reads { } At this point, it is also convenient to further split the hook antisymmetric part $t^\rho{}_{\mu\nu}$ into a pure trace and a trace-free components as